Our Mission

 We hold that fascism (i.e. militant populist ultra-nationalism) is the most immediate threat to freedom in these United States, and indeed the world over.

-We therefore believe that one may stand in solidarity with global liberation movements without falling prey to the follies of geopolitical rhetoric.
+We believe that one may stand in solidarity with global liberation movements without falling prey to the follies of geopolitical rhetoric.

 We hold that by studying our nation's failures as well as its triumphs, one exercises a higher form of patriotism.

-In this, we distinguish ourselves from pseudo-patriots who seek to erase or excuse the foul deeds of generations past and present.
+We distinguish ourselves from pseudo-patriots who seek to erase or excuse the foul deeds of generations past and present.

-This is because they cling to the very worst of what has come to define American identity, perpetuating white supremacy, imperialism, and economic exploitation - all things that have impeded any acceptable realization of the "American Dream".
-In doing so, they would condemn us to languish under systems best relegated to the pages of our history books.
+We proclaim that those who burn books and those who whitewash the ugliest chapters of our history are not patriots, for they cling to the very worst of what has come to define American identity — the perpetuation of white supremacy, imperialism, and economic exploitation.
+These impediments deprive us of the realization of the "American Dream", condemning us to languish under systems best relegated to the pages of our history books.

 We hold that oligarchy and prejudice are poisons to liberty and justice.

-History shows us that totalitarianism is effectively thwarted when the opposition stands unified.
+We believe it necessary to form a Popular Front against fascism, for history shows us that totalitarianism is effectively thwarted when the opposition stands unified.

-To this end, we strive to represent an anti-fascism rooted in American ideals of liberty and equality for all, not just the few.
+We strive to represent an anti-fascism rooted in American ideals of liberty and equality for all, not just the few.

 We draw inspiration from a storied but overlooked history of anti-racist and anti-fascist organizing in the United States, from the conductors of the Underground Railroad to the volunteers of the Lincoln Battalion in Spain.

-We encourage all persons rightfully alarmed by the recent attacks on our democracy to take whatever action is within their means, and to put aside political squabbles to focus on this common threat.
+We encourage all persons rightfully alarmed by the recent attacks on our democracy to take whatever action is within their means and to put aside political squabbles to focus on this common threat.

 To the radical who balks at collaboration with liberals who uphold the systems you seek to replace, we say only this: You may find dismantling hierarchy to be significantly more difficult under a fascist police state than under a neoliberal democracy.
 Now is the time for pragmatism, not ideological purity tests.